yeasin2002/promptsu/apps/doc/content/docs/deeploy/README.docker.md

+---
-# Docker Production Setup
+title: Docker Production Setup

-This setup provides minimal Docker configuration for production deployment of your full-stack application.
+description: This setup provides minimal Docker configuration for production deployment of your full-stack application.
+---

 ## Quick Start